matt9527-marist/MyObsidianNotes/Parallel Processing/209 OpenMP.md

 	• This is a typical race condition.
 	• It is a common issue in threaded programs of any type.
 ![[Pasted image 20251110201437.png]]
-**7.3**
-• Definition of nthreads and thread_id moved into the parallel region.
-• Now we get a different thread ID for each thread.
-• The order of the printout is random, depending on the order of the writes
-from each processor,
-• And how they get flushed to the standard output device.
 ```c++
 int main() {
 	int nthreads, thread_id;